christillotson/GAGEWestUS_RTK/README.md

 # GAGEWestUS_RTK
-Contained within this README.md are instructions for use with screenshots of demo applications, as well as class methods and attributes for the rtkMachine class defined in the rtkMachine_v1.py file.
+Contained within this README.md are instructions for use with screenshots of demo applications, as well as class methods and attributes for the rtkMachine class defined in the rtkMachine_v1.py file, and a linked to my filmed presentation on this project.

 ## Purpose